ylin930/ADNI-visualization-project.github.io/index.md

 ## Next Steps
 1. Tutorial of R shiny and start a rough draft of the interactive website
+2. Edit and update current website (include tabs)
-2. Brainstorm plan B: Using ECG data to improve sliding window technique to distinguish actual signal from artifacts
+3. Brainstorm plan B: Using ECG data to improve sliding window technique to distinguish actual signal from artifacts

 ## Paper presentations
 *Greta & Ying